hareko/js-render-tree/README.md

 - rcn - create the tree recursively (*bool*, default is iteratively);
 - pth - images url path.

-The *'command'* and *'tree'* html sections with according id's must exist before calling.
 The default tree is created and first node is selected.

 Command set
 -----------